Bacon Wrapped Roast Turkey Recipe

 - Roast for 35 – 40 minutes per 2 lbs, so a turkey of this size will need to roast for approximately to 3 and a 1/2 hours.

-- But after about 2 and a 1/2 hours of roasting time, remove the tin foil from the turkey, and continue baking.
+- After about 1 and a 1/2 hours of roasting time, remove the foil from the turkey, and continue baking.

-- When the turkey is done, remove it from the oven, cover it in fresh tin foil and let rest about 15 minutes, or long enough to get the rest of your dinner together.
+- When the turkey is done remove it from the oven, cover in fresh foil and let rest about 15 minutes.
+While the turkey rests you can get the rest of your dinner together.

 Recipe adapted from this Jamie Oliver recipe.– – –